Wavy-Bot/bot/README.md

 python3 main.py
 ```

-The aforementioned however is only to run the bot.
-You wil also need some way to configure it, like a web dashboard.
-Wavy's web dashboard is located [here](https://github.com/Wavy-Bot/website/).
+The aforementioned however is only to run the bot. ~~You wil also need some way to configure it, like a web dashboard.
+Wavy's web dashboard is located [here](https://github.com/Wavy-Bot/website/).~~
+I will be working on a web dashboard located over [here](https://github.com/Wavy-Bot/website/), but for now I have made configuration commands since it was taking too long.

 ## To-do list
 Moved to [GitHub Projects](https://github.com/Wavy-Bot/bot/projects/1)